RIPE-NCC/ripe-database-documentation/docs/07.Updating-Objects-in-the-RIPE-Database/06-Special-Considerations-for-Object-Creation.md

 If errors occur during the creation process, these are reported back to the user.
 If successful, the **mntner** object name and the NIC handle are returned to the user.
 There is no partial success allowed.
 If one object can be successfully created during the intermediate stage, but the second object has errors, no object will be created.

 If you have nothing in the RIPE Database, this startup script is the only way to get started.
 Once you have this first pair of objects, you can use the normal update methods for all other objects.

+## White Pages
+The RIPE Community recognises that there are some people with a high profile within the Community but who do not manage Internet resources.
+Some of these people may have a **person** object in the RIPE Database and may use the NIC handle as a signature and for contact purposes.
+The White Pages is a facility for these people to ‘opt in’ to having their personal data in the Database.
+Strict conditions apply to limit the number of people using this [facility](http://www.ripe.net/db/support/white-pages-instructions.pdf).
+Anyone listed in the White Pages will be exempt from the garbage collection.